 4224 Main Street, Lineboro, MD 21102

-Located in Carroll County, this attraction includes a haunted hayride, House of Horror, a Kids Zone.
+Located in Carroll County, this attraction includes a haunted hayride, and House of Horrors.
 Proceeds benefit the Lineboro Volunteer Fire Department.
 This attraction runs every Friday and Saturday in October.
-Tickets vary from $8 for a child under 8 to take the hayride to $25 for adults who want to see all the attractions and skip the line.
-Regular admission is $18 for an adult combo ticket.
+Tickets vary from $5 for the non-scary Bedlam Bypass hayride, to $20 for adults who want to see all the attractions and skip the line.
+Regular admission is $16 for an adult combo ticket.

 7875 Eastpoint Mall, Dundalk, MD 21224